Ace Pilot: All of the Viper pilots, with some being better than others. It's implied that Adama, Tigh and Cain were this back in their youth.

 Berserk Button: Mileage may vary, but Starbuck has been known for getting into some altercations just because one jerkass or another manage to get under his skin.
-Killing Apollo in front of him is also a good way to piss him off.
+Being told his friends are dead and killing them right in front of him are just two of the good ways to piss him off.

 Captain Crash: He sure doesn't know how to land any spacecraft right.

 The Casanova: He is famously known for flirting with various women throughout the show, though it doesn't help when he has two women currently vying for him.

 The Charmer: While he enjoys his free time courting beautiful women, he is a warrior and will not back down from his role as one.